evanx/mpush-redis/README.md

 Clearly if a subscriber is offline, its incoming messages are "persistent" since they accumulate in Redis, and are available when the subscriber comes online again.

-Incidently, it is advisable to provision multiple instances of a subscription "microservice," where any instance can pop the next message off the same subscription list.
+Incidently, it is posible to provision multiple instances of a subscription "microservice," where any instance can pop the next available message off the same subscription list.
 Such a system offers resilience and scalability.
-Clearly the service must be "stateless" in this case, e.g. where shared state is externalized using Redis.
+Clearly the service must be "stateless" in this case, e.g. where state is externalized (and shared) using Redis.

 ### Related